MARGARET À BARROW (1500-1560)

 ANNE ASKEW (c.1521-July 16, 1546)

 Anne Askew was the daughter of Sir William Askew of Stallingborough, Lincolnshire (d.1541) and Elizabeth Wrottesley.
 She is unlikely ever to have been a maid of honor to Queen Katherine Parr, as some accounts claim.
 Anne married in 1536.
 Katherine did not become queen until 1543.
 Anne’s husband, Thomas Kyme of Friskney, had been betrothed to Anne’s sister, Martha.
 After Martha’s death, the younger sister was substituted for the older one.
 After giving birth to two children, Anne’s Zwinglian convictions led to disputes with the clergymen of Lincoln and eventually to her eviction from Kyme’s house in December 1544.
 Anne borrowed money from one of her brothers and set out for London with a maidservant.
 She was arrested there for heresy but acquitted in June 1545.
 Arrested a second time in 1546, she was tortured and finally burnt at the stake.
-Biography: see portions of Derek Wilson’s Tudor Tapestry; Oxford DNB entry under “Askew [married name Kyme], Anne.”
+Biographies: see portions of Derek Wilson’s Tudor Tapestry; Oxford DNB entry under “Askew [married name Kyme], Anne;” Elizabeth Norton’s The Hidden Lives of Tudor Women, Chapter Fourteen.
 Portraits: the portrait by Hans Eworth labeled “Anne Ayscough” was not painted until 1560 and is probably Anne Clinton Askew.

 ELIZABETH ASKEW or AYSCOUGH